 Garrett Park is one of Montgomery County’s most distinctive communities — a small incorporated town of roughly 1,000 residents tucked between Kensington and Rockville, with its own town government, a MARC train station right in the neighborhood, and a collection of mid-century modern and postwar contemporary homes that make it unlike any other address in suburban Maryland.

-The town was incorporated in 1898 and developed slowly over many decades, with a significant wave of MCM and contemporary construction in the 1950s and 1960s that gives the neighborhood much of its current character.
+The town was founded in 1887 as a planned railroad suburb on the B&O Metropolitan Branch and incorporated in 1898, then developed slowly over many decades.
+Its noted mid-century stock is the 1950s “Alexander houses” by builder-designer Alexander Richter, and the entire town has been a National Register Historic District since 1975.
 Tree-lined streets, no through-traffic, and a genuine sense of community identity set Garrett Park apart from the surrounding suburban landscape.

 For buyers who want something genuinely different — a real town with its own government, walkable streets, a MARC train stop, and a mix of mid-century homes at prices below comparable Bethesda addresses — Garrett Park is one of the DC Metro’s best-kept secrets.

-Garrett Park was founded in 1898 as a planned streetcar suburb on the B&O Railroad line, and it has remained small and self-governing ever since.
-The town saw a significant influx of mid-century modern construction in the 1950s and 1960s, as young professionals and academics working at NIH, NIST, and federal agencies in the area were drawn to its wooded character, transit access, and strong community identity.
-Garrett Park has consistently resisted the kind of teardown development that has transformed neighboring communities, preserving much of its postwar architectural character.
+Garrett Park was founded in 1887 as a planned railroad suburb on the B&O Railroad’s Metropolitan Branch and incorporated as a town in 1898, and it has remained small and self-governing ever since.
+The town saw a notable wave of mid-century construction in the 1950s — most famously the “Alexander houses” by builder-designer Alexander Richter — as young professionals and academics working at NIH, NIST, and federal agencies in the area were drawn to its wooded character, transit access, and strong community identity.
+The entire town has been listed on the National Register of Historic Places since 1975, and Garrett Park has consistently resisted the kind of teardown development that has transformed neighboring communities, preserving much of its architectural character.

 Garrett Park sits between Kensington and Rockville in central Montgomery County, with a MARC Brunswick Line train station right in town.
 Union Station in DC is approximately 40–50 minutes by MARC.
 By car, I-495 is about 5 minutes away; downtown Bethesda is 15–20 minutes; DC is 30–40 minutes.